Why We Call It a System, Not an Agent

 - 9:10 — Done

 The assistant helped with the writing.
-The system eliminated the logistics.
+FlyWhale eliminated the logistics.
 That's the gap the "agent" label doesn't capture.

 What we actually mean when we say "system"

-Here's what an Intelligent Marketing System does that an assistant doesn't:
+Here's what an Intelligent Marketing System like FlyWhale does that an assistant doesn't:

 Keeps clients separate.
 Agency marketers managing competing brands don't mix contexts.
 Client A's strategy stays in Client A's workspace.